GiggleLiu/giggleliu.github.io/_posts/2018-02-01-complex_bp.md

----
-layout: post
-title: Back Propagation for Complex Valued Neural Networks
+@def title = "Back Propagation for Complex Valued Neural Networks"
----

 Complex value networks allows the input/variables in networks being complex, while the loss keeping real.
 In this post, I will
 * derive back propagation formula for complex valued neural network units.
 * provide a table of reference for widely used complex neural network units.